rickkas7/SpiFlashRK/README.md

 You probably won't use this library directly; it's intended by be used as the hardware interface for a library that provides easier access, wear-leveling, flash translation, etc..
 I recommend the SpiffsParticleRK library.

+The full browsable API documentation can be found [here](http://rickkas7.github.io/SpiFlashRK/).

 ## Instantiating an object

 You typically instantiate an object to interface to the flash chip as a global variable: